Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 Closing words

-Yet again project Panama embodied by JEP-419 in the JDK 18 delivers, it’s possible
+Yet again project Panama embodied by multiple JEPs and released in JDK 22 delivers!

-deal with different build systems.
-I have almost nothing relevant to mention here.
+without having to deal with different build systems.
+I have almost nothing relevant

-but this might be a rare case, especially with the topic at hand.
+but this might be a rare case, especially on the topic at hand.

 a restricted method (one warning per module).

-Yet again, I’m happy to see this part of project Panama landing in JDK to bridge the gap to native world without third party.
+Yet again, I’m happy to see this project Panama landing in the JDK to bridge the gap to the native world without a third party library.
+I wished it was on an LTS as folks tend to prefer those, but now that JDK 25 also landed, that should be good enough for many projects.

 -